isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-You may need to cast away `const` when calling `const`-incorrect functions.
+You might need to cast away `const` when calling `const`-incorrect functions.
 Prefer to wrap such functions in inline `const`-correct wrappers to encapsulate the cast in one place.

 ##### Example